-Some research shows that women are twice as likely to have insomnia as men.
-Unfortunately, insomnia and sleep difficulties disproportionately affect women in Ireland due in no small part to the menstrual cycle, pregnancy, postpartum and menopause.
+Some research shows that women are twice as likely to have Insomnia as men.
+Unfortunately, insomnia and sleep difficulties disproportionately affect women due in no small part to the menstrual cycle, pregnancy, postpartum and menopause.

 I will talk about the difficulties us women face in each stage of our life in this blog, and I will share some tips to combat them (don't worry it's not all doom and gloom!) and tell you how Kocoono™ weighted products can help you.
 It is not a coincidence that 80% of our customers in Ireland are women!

 During menstruation, we need warmth, hugs and lots of chocolate!
 Why??

 There is a scientific reason!
 The brain receives less serotonin and endorphins, affecting mood, desire to sleep, appetite and even sensitivity.
 By increasing carbohydrate intake, we self-medicate ourselves with food to generate a spike in serotonin and feel better!
 Same with hugs!
 We seek physical contact, and especially hugs, as the deep pressure provided by them increases dopamine and serotonin levels, our "happy chemicals".